parsonsmr/openscholarship-storymapjs/day-4/day-4-part-1.md

 While there is a long road for accessibility in the field of data visualization, any step in that direction is helpful and makes sure all readers can access information rather than only a select group of people.
 Keep seeking out resources -- designing for accessibility is an ongoing process and there isn't a one size fits all solution.

+### Accessibility practice
+Use the [accessibility practice Excel workbook](https://github.com/negeenaghassi/openscholarship-dataviz/raw/gh-pages/accessibility_dataviz_practice.xlsx "accessibility practice Excel workbook") to test out the design choices above.
+The "practiceviz" tab has the original, not very accessible version, and the "moreaccessibleversion" is the visualization after some of these choices have been implemented.
+Please don't hesitate to reach out if you have any questions!

+Note that Microsoft Excel is available to all UW students, faculty, and staff.
+For more information on how to download Excel using an institutional license, refer to the [IT Connect Microsoft Software](https://itconnect.uw.edu/wares/uware/microsoft/ "IT Connect Microsoft Software").

 ### Day 4 readings
 * Doug Shepers, ["Why Accessibility Is at the Heart of Data Visualization,"](https://medium.com/nightingale/accessibility-is-at-the-heart-of-data-visualization-64a38d6c505b "Why Accessibility is at the Heart of Data Visualization,") Nightingale: The Journal of the Data Visualization Society, May 21, 2020
 * Sarah L. Fossheim, ["An intro to designing accessible data visualizations,"](https://keen.io/blog/accessibility-in-data-vis/ "An intro to designing accessible data visualizations,") January 12, 2020